Invasive fish could eradicate Tennessee bass species - NewsBreak

 Invasive fish could eradicate Tennessee bass species

-JOHNSON CITY, Tenn. ( WJHL ) — An invasive species of bass has been detected in Tennessee waterways, and the Tennessee Wildlife Resources Agency (TWRA) told News Channel 11 that it could be detrimental to the state’s native species.
+JOHNSON CITY, Tenn.
+(WJHL) — An invasive species of bass has been detected in Tennessee waterways, and the Tennessee Wildlife Resources Agency (TWRA) told WKRN News 2’s sister station, News Channel 11 that it could be detrimental to the state’s native species.

 TWRA Fishery Biologist John Hammonds said the Alabama Bass does have a small natural habitat in Southeast Tennessee near Chattanooga, where they have existed for eons.
 However, Hammonds said due to anglers relocating them, the species has appeared in new lakes, rivers and reservoirs where it is considered invasive.Which fish are best to catch when it gets cold in Tennessee?